Artificial Intelligence (AI) glossary and prompt library

 - as a reference resource whenever you need a reminder

 No technical background is required to use the glossary.
-Please note, this list of terms is not exhaustive, and we have added some external links to AI A to Z glossaries at the end of this page.
+Please note: this list of terms is not exhaustive, and we have added some external links to other A to Z glossaries on this page.

 AI agents